Create Users

 monitor-user-access

-Ensure Access Protection for Sensitive Data Sources protect-sensitive-data-sources
+Ensure Access Protection for Sensitive Data Sources

 You can configure Role-Based Access Control at trait, segment, and destination level, for each user group.